Sancerre (wine): Viticulture and winemaking

 As a cool continental climate region, one of the main viticultural threats in Sancerre is springtime frost.
 Throughout most of the growing season, the nearby river Loire to the east and forest to the west help moderate temperatures.
 Vine growers in the area tend to utilize cordon or single Guyot vine training and tailor their canopy management techniques to whichever style of Sauvignon blanc they are looking to produce.
 Grassy, herbaceous styles of Sauvignon blanc are more prevalent with large, leafy canopies, while producers wishing to minimize these qualities may need wide, open canopies.
 In cooler vintages, the growers may need to take the additional measures of leaf plucking and de-budding in order to thin out the canopy and produce more concentrated grapes.

 The age of vine can also contribute to how much grassy character the resultant wine may have as well as how early the grapes are harvested.
 Many of the phenolic compounds and aroma compounds, such as pyrazine, that contribute to strong grassy flavours are found in the grape skins, eventually breaking down as it goes through its ripening process.
 Grapes that are harvested before they are physiologically ripe may have more overt grassy notes.
 How the harvest is conducted will depend on where the vineyards are located.
 As the steep slopes on which many Sancerre vineyards are planted make mechanical harvesting difficult, many vineyards are picked by hand.
 However, in the flatter vineyards located more towards the west of the appellation, mechanical harvesting is starting to become more prevalent.

 The focus of Sancerre winemakers is usually to express the pure fruit flavours of Sauvignon blanc and the natural terroir of the region with very little adjustments taking place during winemaking.
 Most Sancerre is produced without malolactic fermentation and little oak influences.
 However, since the late 20th century more producers have begun experimenting with some degree of oak fermentation or aging.
 While most of the wines in this area are produced dry, in exceptionally warm and ripe years (such as 1989) some producers have made a late harvest wine.
 However, these are very rare.
-And while Sancerre blanc is the most widely produced style, both Sancerre rouge and a dry rosé style wine are also produced with Pinot noir.